AnthonyLaiRH/db1-final-project/README.md

 # CSI2132 - Project

 # Setup
-- Be sure to change the user, database, password variables in the queries.js to the appropriate database and credentials
+Be sure to add a `.env` file of your own with DB_USER, DB_HOST, DB_NAME, DB_PWD, and DB_PORT variables matched with those in the queries.js file for your own PostgreSQL database

 # To Run Web Page
 - Make sure node and npm are installed